aryx/principia-softwarica/readme.txt

 small, elegant, open source, and portable.

-In many of those programs there are support for both the x86 and ARM architectures. x86 because it's the most common desktop machine (and also it's not that bad according to torvalds: http://yarchive.net/comp/linux/x86.html).
+In many of those programs there are support for both the x86 and ARM architectures.
+We chose x86 because it's the most common desktop machine (and also it's not that bad according to Linus: http://yarchive.net/comp/linux/x86.html).
-ARM because it is far simpler
-and elegant than x86 (RISC are usually better than CISC), ARM is as simple as MIPS and more alive as it is the most common mobile machine (it's in every phone and in the raspberry!).
+We chose ARM because it is far simpler and elegant than x86 (RISC are usually better than CISC); ARM is as simple as MIPS and it's alive as it is the most common mobile machine (it's in every phone and also in the raspberry PI!).

 related work:
- - GNU
+ - GNU (Richard Stallman)
- - STEPS
+ - STEPS (Alan Kay)
  - TECS
- - Minix
+ - Minix (Andrew Tannenbaum)
- - XINU
+ - XINU (Douglas Comer)
- - MMIX
+ - MMIX (Donald Knuth)
  - TempleOS
  - ...

-other series of software not covered:
+Here are other series of software not covered:
  - office: word processor, spreadsheet, pixel/vectorized drawing programs (Alto Bravo, appleII Visicalc)
  - communication: email, chat, forums, social network